 Community Benefit Highlights

-Since our earliest days in the Pacific Northwest, Providence Health & Services has been blessed.
+Since our earliest days in the Pacific,Northwest, Providence Health & Services has been blessed.
 Our services, facilities, staff and resources have

 We have a responsibility to care for people who come to us for services and also to seek out the unmet needs of people who lack basic essentials

-As a not-for-profit health care system, Providence Health & Services reinvests its income into the communities we serve.
+As a not-for-profit health care system, Providence reinvests its income into the communities we serve.
 We partner with local organizations to help improve

 To ensure that we use our resources responsibly – where they can help those most in need – we attempt to match our giving to areas of greatest

-Access to mental health care
+Access to mental health and substance abuse services

 Access to primary medical care

-Access to dental care
+Access to preventive care